-- Germany may be an example of this considering its population could support a much larger army, and it could have nukes in a week if it wanted to.
+- Germany is this considering its population could support a much larger army, and it could have nukes in a week if it wanted to.

-- Japan is a similar situation.
-Both are essentially due to the aftermath of World War II, a combination of limitations on their military enforced by other nations and the aversion their populace has to a more martial lean after the devastation the war wrought on them.
+- Japan has become this due to the aftermath of World War II, a combination of limitations on their military enforced by other nations and the aversion their populace has to a more martial lean after the devastation the war wrought on them.

 - Myke Tyson, of all people, could have been this as a child.
 The book "Momentos Trágicos del deporte" (tragic moments in sports) describes him letting people push him around and going home crying for being bullied.
 That kept going on until the day somebody thought it was a good idea to mess with his pigeons and made him burst into a fighting machine.